inet-framework/inet-showcases/wireless/power/doc/index.rst

 randomly at the start of the simulation.
 The radios are configured so that hosts can reach each other in one hop, so no routing is needed.
 We'll use the ping application in each host to generate network traffic.
-During simulation, radios will draw power from the nodes' energy storage units, while power generators will charge them.
+During the simulation, radios will draw power from the nodes' energy storage units, while power generators will charge them.
 After the simulation has finished, we will analyze the recorded energy storage statistics.